suzuki-shunsuke/buildflow/README.md

     # If this is an expression, the evaluation result should be true or false.
     # The default is false.
     exit: false
+    # `fail` is evaluated when the phase is finished.
+    # If the `fail` is true, the phase fails.
+    # The value should be true or false or an expression of antonmedv/expr.
+    # If this is an expression, the evaluation result should be true or false.
+    # By default `fail` is false if any tasks failed.
+    fail: false
 ```

 ### Configuration variables